-Lori Vallow trial resumes after Chad Daybell’s ‘raccoon’ text revealed – live
+Lori Vallow’s chilling internet searches shown at murder trial – live

-Lori Vallow trial – update: Cult mom’s murder trial resumes after Chad Daybell’s ‘raccoon’ text revealed
+Lori Vallow trial – live: Cult mom’s chilling internet searches for kids’ life insurance policies revealed

 Murder trial of ‘doomsday cult mom’ Lori Vallow is not being live-streamed on court TV.
 Follow along here for all the latest updates in the case